TheNoteTaker/2023_spring_cis105/modules/module_06/simnet_notes.md

 ## Zoom Options

-- Change the sheet’s magnification to see more of the data at once or to scrutinize content more carefully using the Zoom group on the View tab or the Zoom controls in the Status bar.
+- Change the sheetï¿½s magnification to see more of the data at once or to scrutinize content more carefully using the Zoom group on the View tab or the Zoom controls in the Status bar.
 - The Status bar controls include a `Zoom In` button, a `Zoom Out` button, and